-You can only spend the grant on eligible expenditure that is integral to the project, and that was incurred for agreed project costs.
+You can only spend the grant on eligible expenditure that is integral to the project and incurred for agreed project costs.

-Please note: The guidelines on eligible and ineligible expenditure have changed from previous funding rounds.
 Eligible expenditure may include, but is not limited to:

-- staff salaries and on-costs that can be directly attributed to the provision of the project - the portion of operating and administration expenses directly related to the project, such as: - communications (telephone/internet/captioning) - facility hire/rental - information technology (computer/website/software) - insurance - utilities - postage - stationery and printing - accounting and auditing - domestic travel/accommodation costs - assets that can be reasonably attributed to meeting agreement deliverables - evaluation costs evaluation costs are only eligible for Large Grants.
-Such costs must not exceed 10% of the grant amount sought through the SYV Grants Program.
-A detailed quote must be provided with the application. - meals funding for meals must be intrinsic to cooking or nutrition projects or as part of travel allowance for a project officer. - items that directly support project delivery including minor renovations.
-Volunteer expenses, including expenses relating to training to ensure volunteers are appropriately qualified/accredited (for example, Workplace Health and Safety training and First Aid training). - trainer/facilitator/presenter costs to deliver the activity and/or service - project participant accommodation costs.
+- staff salaries and on-costs that can be directly attributed to the provision of the project - the portion of operating and administration expenses directly related to the project, such as: - communications (telephone/internet/captioning) - facility hire/rental - information technology (computer/website/software) - insurance - utilities

+- postage - stationery and printing - accounting and auditing - domestic travel/accommodation costs (excluding quarantine costs and any medical expenditure as a result of COVID-19) - assets that can be reasonably attributed to meeting agreement deliverables - project evaluation costs (only eligible for large grants).
+Such costs must not exceed 10% of the total grant amount sought through the SYV Grants Program.
+A detailed quote for the project evaluation costs must be provided with the application - meals funding for meals must be intrinsic to cooking or nutrition projects or as part of travel allowance for a project officer only.
+Meals/food for other activities are not eligible expenditure - items that directly support project delivery including minor renovations - volunteer expenses, including expenses relating to training to ensure volunteers are appropriately qualified/accredited (for example, workplace health and safety training and first aid training) - trainer/facilitator/presenter costs to deliver the activity and/or service - project participant accommodation costs.